jessie-sun927/UW-Machine-Learning-Regression/week3/README.md

 ## Algorithms:
-Cross-validation
+Cross-Validation

 ## Implementation Details of Programming Assignment:

-Goal:predict house prices using simple (one input) linear regression
+Goal: predict house prices using simple (one input) linear regression

 * Write a function to compute the Simple Linear Regression weights using the closed form solution
 * Write a function to make predictions of the output given the input feature